 If you think you may have an EFA deficiency or would like more information on the scientific nature of EFAs and other nutrients then I would recommend the book, ‘Fats That Heal, Fats That Kill’ by Udo Erasmus.
 Visit www.udoschoice.co.uk for more information, and to see a range of his outstanding products.

-By using the colour code system in The Placebo Diet, you will learn how to choose the right foods to ensure that you get a good intake of EFAs, and enjoy all the health benefits that entails.
+By using the colour code system in The Placebo Diet and The Colour fast Re-Set you will learn the right foods to ensure that you get a good intake of EFAs, and enjoy all the health benefits that entails.